How to Build Your Own Villa in Bali as Foreigners

 • Decide what kind of location fits your goal:

-• Quieter areas like Seseh or Kedungu are more affordable and offer a peaceful lifestyle.
+• Quieter locations like Seseh and Kedungu are more affordable and offer a more relaxed lifestyle—around $57,000 per 100 sqm in Seseh and $40,000 in Kedungu.

 • Conduct a due diligence before signing any deal.
 This is a thorough background check on the property, the land status, property taxes, and the seller.